-The Bank has implemented a Board-approved risk management framework which covers both the high-level governance matters referred to in the preceding section and the day-to-day identification and management of risks.
+The Bank has implemented a Board-approved risk management framework which covers both the high-level governance matters referred to in the preceding section and the day-today identification and management of risks.

-Given its current business activities, the Bank views its primary financial risks as being credit and liquidity related.
-Credit risk appetite is set by the Board and evidenced through the Credit Risk Management Policy.
+Given its current activities and present scenario, the Bank views its primary financial risks as being credit and liquidity related.
+Credit risk appetite for the residual corporate loan portfolio, which is held for sale, is set by the Board and evidenced through the Credit Risk Management Policy.
 Risk concentrations are mitigated through portfolio level limits as set out in the same document and related credit risk management procedures.
 Concentration risk limits govern individual counterparty, sector and geographic exposures.
+These are reviewed by Bank's Risk Management Committee.
 Liquidity risk may arise notwithstanding compliance with mandatory regulatory liquidity limits and, owing to the impact that a single (large) unexpected event may have, the Bank actively manages its liquidity risks.
-Full assessment of the Bank's liquidity risks are covered by the Bank's various liquidity risk policies and its ILAAP.
-The Bank works to internal limits that are tighter than those imposed by the PRA (e.g. current LCR + 10%) as this reduces the likelihood of the Bank being forced into a position of liquidity stress under adverse conditions.
+With closure of all term deposits, Bank's liquidity risk is minimized.
+Full assessment of the Bank works to internal limits that are tighter than those imposed by the PRA (e.g. current LCR + 10%) as this reduces the likelihood of the Bank being forced into a position of liquidity stress under adverse conditions.

-The primary role of the Bank's treasury function is funding the on-balance sheet lending activities of the Bank and to provide treasury-related services to clients, where required.
+The primary role of the Bank's treasury function is now funding the on-balance sheet lending activities of the Bank and managing its market, foreign exchange and liquidity risks.
 The treasury function operates within limits set by the Bank's Risk Management Committee and set out in the Market Risk Policy.
 The Bank does not engage in proprietary trading activities beyond the de minimis levels and does not hold bonds in a trading portfolio.
 Hence the Bank's market risk is modest.

 The Bank, like all other similar organisations, is exposed to a variety of operational risks.
 The Bank identifies, assesses, monitors and mitigates these risks by a comprehensive system of internal controls and operational practices as set out in its Risk Management Framework and Operational Risk Management Policy.
-The Bank views "operations" risks which relate to losses arising from the everyday activities of the Bank as a subset of the broader "operational" risk heading which includes event risks of all types and consequential risks such as reputational risk, leaal risk etc. Specifically, the Bank believes that the management of reputation risk, which can affect both the customers and any other counterparty, cannot be restricted to compliance with rules and regulations / controls.
+The Bank views "operations" risks which relate to losses arising from the everyday activities of the Bank as a subset of the broader "operational" risk heading which includes event risks of all types and consequential risks such as reputational risk, legal risk etc. Specifically, the Bank believes that the management of reputation risk, which can affect both the customers and any other counterparty, cannot be restricted to compliance with rules and regulations / controls.
 It is dependent upon a strong ethical culture where sound judgement is applied within a risk-conscious and structured environment.
-The Bank is also cognisant of the regulatory risks associated with non-compliance with regulations, especially in light of the fast changing and emerging regulatory landscape and seeks to maintain a culture of compliance and openness with the regulator.
+The Bank is also coanisant of the reaulatory risks associated with non-compliance with regulations, especially in light of the fast changing and emerging regulatory landscape and seeks to maintain a culture of compliance and openness with the regulator.
 In all its activities, the focus is on developing the people, systems and processes, which ensure that the threats of operational risks are proactively managed.
 The Operational Risk (OR) reporting regime comprises Key Risk Indicator (KRI) RAG reports, as part of Dashboard and Individual events (other than simpler processing errors) are recorded in an Operational Risk register.
 The calculation of the Operational Risk charge is directly linked with the Risk register outputs allowing us to allocate notional capital charges against specific risks which in turn facilitates back-testing.